WILLE-DAC/documentation/WILLE by-laws.md

 I. Angels can veto proposals by shareholders.

 II.
-Shareholders can veto quadratic funding rounds held by angels and KREDIT.
+Shareholders can veto funding rounds held by angels and KREDIT.

 <p align="center">
 <b>( article 5 )</b><br>